Molagg92/AnasHouseCleaning/CapLog2.md

 `3:00` Wow that was quick, I got tthe employee index to wrok pretty fast.
 I guess I just need to watch my naming conventions more

 `3:05` holy moley, that same fix also saved the service index! sometimes you get lucky i guess

+`3:26` I am in the middle of writting my client model into the app.
+I should do a migration soon